TingliangZhang/girlsday2021/README.md

 Defining Parameters

 Footprint wizards are written in Python and are simple to develop.
 Each footprint wizard defines a number of footprint parameters, which are organised into categories called "Pages".
 [Read further on footprint parameters](https://github.com/KiCad/Footprint_Wizards/wiki/Footprint-Parameters)

+主要参考microMatch_connectors.py，焊盘直接用SMD的长方形焊盘

+To greatly simplify development of custom footprint wizards, the FootprintWizard base class is provided, and only a handful of simple functions need to be written for each wizards.
+[Read further on minimum wizard requirements](https://github.com/KiCad/Footprint_Wizards/wiki/Minimum-Wizard-Requirements)

+先画一个最简单的练手